Reaching the community through partnerships

-In addition to our core activities, we work with various partner agencies to ensure that the widest range of services is available to best match the needs of our clients.
+Wherever possible, we work in partnership with other agencies to ensure that the widest range of services is available to best match the needs of our clients.

 Here are a few examples of successful partnerships that we have developed in recent years to meet local needs.

 Universal Credit Full Service was introduced into Cambridge on 17th October 2018.
 We are helping people to budget on the new benefit by taking referrals for people based in Cambridge City or South Cambridgeshire.
-You can also come and visit us directly (self-refer).
+You can also come and visit us directly.

 We are providing one-to-one energy advice to help clients through our Energy Best Deal (extra) project.
 The project offers consumers one-on-one help in reviewing energy tariffs, dealing with fuel bills, debts and energy efficiency improvements.